 While MailChimp has erred on the idea of simplicity, Klaviyo has struck a balance, with options to add Google font choices, and more flexibility around adding more than 2 columns to design blocks.

 As your email design chops improve, you may come to appreciate this additional flexibility, as I have.

 Analytics in MailChimp are deceivingly robust.
 Elegant charts and graphs offer global, list level insight but also allow you to drill down into each campaign or user.

-Flows are essentially the same thing as automations in mailchimp, allowing you to design a sequence of email communications to subscribers based on trigger actions, such as form submissions, email opens, link clicks and on-site activities like purchases, adds to cart or even visits to a specific page.
+Flows are essentially the same thing as email marketing automations in Mailchimp, allowing you to design a sequence of email communications to subscribers based on trigger actions, such as form submissions, email opens, link clicks and on-site activities like purchases adds to cart or even visits to a specific page.

 While MailChimp allows you to accomplish many of these same automations, Klaviyo’s emphasis on segmentation makes it easier to drill down with your flows and design hyper-targeted responses to subscriber actions.
 In addition, there is now a visual flow builder in Klaviyo that allows you to define the timing and conditions you add to emails in a more elegant fashion than MailChimp.

 Klaviyo also offers a number of predesigned triggers and flows that you can customize with your own branding, allow you to get a quick start with some of the foundational autoresponders like abandoned cart, and welcome sequences.